Homepage

 What happens if you exceed the hand luggage limit?

-If your hand luggage is over the limit, you may need to place it in hold and will almost certainly be charged an excess baggage fee.
+If your hand luggage is over the limit, you may need to place it in the hold and you’ll almost certainly be charged an excess baggage fee.
 To avoid this, always pre-book an extra bag online rather than risk being charged at the gate, which will cost you more.

-Make sure you know the hand luggage restrictions for the airline or airlines you’re travelling with, especially if you are connecting from one to another or if you are returning on a different carrier.
+Make sure you know the hand luggage sizes for all the airlines you’re travelling with, especially if you are connecting from one to another or if you are returning on a different carrier.
 These can vary and will affect bag size, number of bags allowed and whether there is any weight limit.

 In general, choose a soft bag for carry-on luggage if you can – it will be easier to cram into overhead bins and is likely to be lighter, giving you more weight for your items.